Ramon-Carrillo/QuoteGenerator/README.md

 ## Acknowledgments

-One of the JavaScript 20 Projects Course.
+One of the projects from JavaScript 20 Projects Course.